 Going out for Dinner

-Much like going out for lunch, eating out for dinner is not a common concept among most Russian people, simply because “affordable” restaurants are a very new development in Russian cities.
+Dining out is not a common concept among most Russian people, simply because “affordable” restaurants are a very new development in Russian cities.
 Most people do not allocate any of their budgets to eating out, and thus it is still not quite affordable for them to go out to dinner.
-However, dining out is slightly more common than meeting at a cafe or restaurant for lunch, and most restaurants do cater heavily to the dinnertime crowd, serving only a shortened “business-lunch” menu for those who go out for lunch.
+However, going out to dinner is slightly more common than meeting at a cafe or restaurant for lunch, and most restaurants do cater heavily to the dinnertime crowd, serving only a shortened “business-lunch” menu during the daytime.

 Being a Dinner Guest in Russia